 1.2.
 High Level Description of the Methodology’s Techniques

-Track testing includes physical vehicles completing specific scenarios on a closed track to assess the safety requirements of an ADS (e.g., HMI, safety system).
+Track testing includes physical vehicles completing specific scenarios on a closed track to assess the safety requirements of an ADS (e.g., human factors, safety system).

 The methodology allows for control over many elements of the ODD, using physical or virtual inputs (e.g., vehicle-in-the-loop, which involves having a real vehicle manoeuvre around a physical space, while test scenarios/inputs are virtually transmitted) that can be controlled/defined or measured during a test.